ory/docs/docs/ecosystem/sqa.md

 5. The downloaded data is extracted, filtered, processed, and analyzed.
 The output is a CSV report which we analyze using Open Office.

-We built this pipeline the data with the following goals:
+We built this pipeline with the following goals in mind:

-1. Be able to say how many production deployments exist.
+- Be able to say how many production deployments exist.
 - Understand which features are used and how.
 - Understand how much throughput deployments handle.
 - Evaluate how frequently specific features are used.